tylerbeckb/Python-Project/README.md

 ## Overview

-These are two pieces of coursework created using Python.
+These are two pieces of coursework created using Python, coded individually.

 ## Installation